- Fred Fredburger... just anything involving Fred Fredburger.

 Announcer: Well, then try new Frosted Golden Apple Scraps!
 Packed full of daily recommended doses of BARFOFLAVIN and DILDEEN #9.
 So ACT NOW!

 - At which point Billy hijacks his dad's car.
-Harold then asks if Billy is insane, because they just drove by a donut store without getting anything.
+Harold then asks if Billy is insane, because they just drove by a donut shop without getting anything.

-- There was another funny one that did have Mandy, but she wasn't alone.
+- An example that did have Mandy in it... but she wasn't alone.

 - Pretty much all of "Billy and Mandy Save Christmas", from the fact that a Mall Santa (General Skarr) is enough to start a huge brawl to the fact that the real Santa is voiced by Gilbert Gottfried.